ndd21/PHYS281/docs/markinggrid.md

 | D | The simulation is able to evolve a system consisting of a single particle in 2 dimensions in a gravitational field. | Code lacks comments and docstrings.
 Code is provided in a single script with no modular aspects.
 Minimal use of functions and no use of classes.
 No attempt is made to store results in a usable format. | Numerical approximations are not used and only analytical equations are used to calculate particle position. | Only very basic qualitative testing is performed. |
 | Fail | No attempt is made to evolve the motion of objects. | Code provided is incoherent and not understandable. | No evolution of objects over time. | No testing of the code is provided. |

+!!! note
+    You _can_ write your project without making use of Python classes at all.
+In terms of marking the code "style", to get the highest grades withouth using classes the other aspects of the code style must be shown to a higher level, i.e., the code documentation must be present and informative, the structure of the code must be sensible and well thought out, the data must be stored within the code in a clear and sensible way.

 ## Report

 The report should be **no more than 10 pages long** including pictures (but excluding title page,